dylang/shortid/readme.md

 __Optional__

 Choose a unique value that will seed the random number generator so users won't be able to figure out the pattern of the unique ids.
-Call it just once before using `shortId` and always use the same value in your application.
+Call it just once in your application before using `shortId` and always use the same value in your application.

+Most developers won't need to use this.
+If you are worried about users decrypting the id then use it as a secret value to better encrypt the id.

 __Example__